jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-23 knowledge qna file format.md

-# What's in a Knowledge qna.yaml file
+# Knowledge qna.yaml file format

 1. `version`: The version of the qna.yaml file, this is the format of the file used for SDG.
 The value must be the number 3.